 Chocolate Experiences in Peru

 In this informative and hands-on workshop, you will learn about the facts and growing regions of Peruvian cacao.
 Then you will make your own chocolate starting from roasting the beans all the way to pouring the melted chocolate into the molds.
-Experiences available at ChocoMuseo in Cusco, Sacred Valley and Lima, plus the lesser-known but super awesome El Cacaotal in Barranco.
+Experiences available at ChocoMuseo in Cusco, the Sacred Valley and Lima, plus the lesser-known but super awesome El Cacaotal in Barranco.

 Cacao Plantation Tour

 Select lodges in the Amazon rainforest have cacao plantation tours included in your stay, or at an additional cost.
 At Reserva Amazonica in Puerto Maldonado, for example, a cacao plantation tour is included in their a la carte program.
 During the tour you’ll be able to go directly where Peruvian cacao is grown, meet the farmers and even taste some fresh cacao beans right from the pod.
 Tours to local, family-owned plantations just outside of Cusco, specifically Valle de la Convención, are also available through ChocoMuseo.